 Those in attendance expressed appreciation for the workshop noting that the information available from IATI is critical for their work, particularly for promoting transparency and good governance.
 One participant expressed optimism about “the ways this new knowledge can support our work in the civil society space in Nigeria”.
 There was also considerable interest for further capacity building and the opportunity to build a stronger community to promote transparency in Nigeria.

-- A full summary of the regional workshop will be made available shortly.
-The IATI Secretariat will use the information from this workshop (and previous research and views) to directly inform future work to support partner country governments, development partners and civil society to access, analyse and use IATI data.
+- The IATI Secretariat will use the information from this workshop (and previous research and views) to directly inform future work to support partner country governments, development partners and civil society to access, analyse and use IATI data.

 - The IATI Secretariat will also continue following up with participants of the regional workshop to support their use of IATI data through tailored 1:1 and group support.